 La Leche League GB is not a pressure group.
 Our wish is to offer parents accurate information so that they can make informed decisions that feel right for themselves and their child.

-Breastfeeding is the optimal food for a baby as it is uniquely made up of the exact nutrients needed for each individual baby for at least the first six months.
+Breastmilk is the optimal food for babies, as it is uniquely made up of the exact nutrients needed for each individual baby for at least the first six months.
 New discoveries are still being made about the way various components of breastmilk work to aid the growth and development of babies.

 However there are times when, due to individual circumstances, mothers are unable to breastfeed or feel it is really not for them.
 Then what is important to a child is the love, care, warmth and bonding they experience.
 LLL Leaders can provide a listening ear for parents to talk about their feelings and concerns, enabling them to discuss the situation with someone who will be completely non-judgmental.
 We don’t offer advice, as every mother/baby relationship is unique and what is right for one will not be right for another, but we offer information to empower parents to make a decision that is right for them.

 If an LLL Leader has any concern about the health of a baby, we will suggest the mother contact a health professional.
 We also understand that there are occasions when offering supplementation, alongside breastfeeding support, is important for a baby’s health.